 Fair Working Environment

 Almost two thirds of the altogether approximately 300 Studentenwerk Leipzig employees are employed at our student restaurants and cafeterias.
 We are paying each one of them according to the tariff applicable for the Länder.
 Furthermore, we offer attractive work hours with no night shifts and only occasional public holiday and weekend work.
 Overtime work is being registered and remunerated either via compensatory time-off or extra pay.
 Extensive protection against dismissal serves to ensure a secure job.

-As a consequence, we hope to create a pleasant working environment for our employees, an environment where they feel comfortable, passing that feeling on to our customers as well.
+As a result we hope to create a pleasant working environment for our employees, an environment where they feel comfortable, passing that feeling on to our customers as well.